Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Discussion

-While there are still many challenges to overcome, there is a path for Bayesian optimization to revolutionize drug design, profoundly improving our lives, and changing the way we approach scientific discovery.

-\paragraph{Acknowledgements.} We would like to thank Andres Potapczynski and Sanyam Kapoor for helpful discussions.
-This research is supported by an Amazon Research Award, Facebook Research, Google Research, NSF I-DISRE 193471, NIH R01DA048764-01A1, NSF IIS-1910266, and NSF 1922658 NRT-HDR.
+While there are still many challenges to overcome, there is a path for Bayesian optimization to revolutionize drug design, profoundly improving our lives, and changing the way we approach scientific discovery. \paragraph{Acknowledgements.} We would like to thank Sait Cakmak, Andres Potapczynski and Sanyam Kapoor for helpful discussions.
+This research is supported by an Amazon Research Award, Facebook Research, Google Research, Capital One, NSF CAREER IIS-2145492, NSF I-DISRE 193471, NSF CDS\&E-MSS 2134216, NIH R01DA048764-01A1, NSF IIS-1910266, and NSF 1922658 NRT-HDR.

 \appendixpage